jacopotagliabue/jacopotagliabue.github.io/index.md

 I have an ongoing project with [Federico Bianchi](https://federicobianchi.io/) (and friends) on behavioral testing for recommender systems: [RecList](http://reclist.io/) spawned a popular [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), hours of English-with-an-Italian-accent (e.g. [this](https://www.youtube.com/watch?v=cAlJYxFYA04)), and a [paper](https://dl.acm.org/doi/abs/10.1145/3487553.3524215) at WWW 2022.
 [RecList](http://reclist.io/) successfully raised funds from MLOps companies to sponsor its open development.

-Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes in most parts of the DataOps and MLops stack.
+Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes in DataOps and MLops.
 To share my learnings, I introduced the "reasonable scale ML" in a series of [repositories](https://github.com/jacopotagliabue/recs-at-resonable-scale) and [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops) ("[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)").

-_Current interests_: ML testing, developing in the Modern Data Stack, improving SQL (?).
+_Current interests_: ML testing, developing in the Modern Data Stack.

 ### A.I. research

 My recent research is in (mostly) applied and (sometimes) theoretical topics at the intersection of language, learning and retrieval.

-I am co-organizer of SIGIR eCom, I've been involved in several NLP events in various roles (COLING, ECONLP, ECNLP, EMNLP) and my work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477): our work on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.
+I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved in organizing many NLP events (COLING, ECONLP, ECNLP, EMNLP).
+My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477): our work on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.

 As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave small contributions as papers, projects or reviews to a bunch of topics outside of "traditional A.I.": computational social sciences, [agent-based models](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), urban studies, [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4).